Folding Style: Circular Gate

 Subcategory: Gate Folds

 In print marketing, we’re most often working in rectangular shapes and proportions—and that’s for practical reasons, like mailing requirements, production efficiency, and envelope insertion or tabbing.
 Makes a lot of sense.
 But what if you could create a rectangle with a circle?
 Yep, that’s what I said.
-If we could fold a circle into a rectangle, wouldn’t that be interesting for the right project?
+If we could fold a circle into a rectangle, wouldn’t that be an interesting creative direct mailer?
 Enter the Circular Gate Fold.
 This distinctive format gate folds in two directions, creating a rectangle or square when finished.

 You can play with fold placement on this format, which can change the proportion from rectangular to square, and the curved panels from meeting in the center to overlapping—and I’m sharing several examples of variations on these in the videos below—but here’s what the basic dieline for the Circular Gate looks like.
 This dieline would result in a square proportion with panels that meet at the center, rather than overlapping: